19 Climatology of the atmosphere

 \[ \begin{align} S_\text{in} = \frac{S_0}{4\pi}\cos\left(\phi\right) > 0. \end{align} \]

-Here $S_\text{in}$ is the vertical radiation flux density in the short-wave range and $\phi$ is, as usual, the width.
-All variables are considered as climatological averages.
-Exactly at the poles, the vertical shortwave radiation flux density would be zero, barring scattering and other weak effects.
-In the long-wave range, the radiation $S_\text{out}$ at the poles would be weaker than in the tropics, but not zero.
-Since the global integral over the short-wave incoming radiation is equal to the global integral over the long-wave outgoing radiation,
+Here $S_\text{in}$ is the vertical radiative flux density in the short-wave range and $\phi$ is, as usual, the latitude.
+All quantities are considered as climatological averages.
+Exactly at the poles the vertical short-wave radiative flux density would be zero, if one disregards scattering and other weak effects.
+In the long-wave range the outgoing radiation $S_\text{out}$ at the poles would be weaker than in the tropics, but not zero.
+Since the global integral over the incoming short-wave radiation equals the global integral over the outgoing long-wave radiation,

 \[ \begin{align} &\int_{\phi = -\pi/2}^{\pi/2}\int_{\lambda = 0}^{2\pi}S_0\Theta\left[\cos\left(\lambda\right)\right]\cos\left(\phi\right)a^2\cos\left(\phi\right)d\lambda d\phi = a^2S_0\int_{\phi = -\pi/2}^{\pi/2}\cos\left(\phi\right)^2\int_{\lambda = 0}^{2\pi}\Theta\left[\cos\left(\lambda\right)\right]d\lambda d\phi\nonumber\\ &a^2S_0\int_{\phi = -\pi/2}^{\pi/2}\cos\left(\phi\right)^22d\phi = a^2S_02\int_{\phi = -\pi/2}^{\pi/2}\cos\left(\phi\right)^2d\phi = \pi a^2S_0\\ &\Rightarrow\int_{\phi = -\pi/2}^{\pi/2}\int_{\lambda = 0}^{2\pi}S_\text{out}\cos\left(\phi\right)d\phi d\lambda = \pi a^2S_0, \end{align} \]

-Here is
+Here

 \[ \begin{align} V \coloneqq \int_0^\infty\rho Tvdz \end{align} \]